cortex-lab/phy/design/merge-propositions.md

 When a valid `curation.json` contains merges, phy creates a persistent **Merge Propositions** view with no row action buttons.
 Each row begins with its `P` display label and shows its ordered unit IDs compactly: all IDs for four or fewer units, or the first two, an ellipsis, the last, and the total count for larger propositions.
+A supplied
-A supplied `new_unit_id` is appended as `⇒ new_unit_id`.
+`new_unit_id` is appended as `⇒ new_unit_id`.
 The row tooltip provides the key, full ordered IDs, status, reference, and any invalid/stale reason; the dock status summarizes the compact proposition, status, reference, and reason.
-Lifecycle colors distinguish the active review, accepted, accepted-modified, rejected, stale, and invalid states.
+The selected-row background identifies the active review without recoloring its text.
+Foreground colors distinguish accepted, accepted-modified, rejected, stale, and invalid states; blue remains reserved for the merge reference cluster.

 Clicking a pending, reviewable row immediately starts its review.
 It cancels and replaces any active manual or proposition Merge workspace, snapshots the complete